DalSoft/DalSoft.RestClient/README.md

 # DalSoft.RestClient

-Inspired by Simple.Data and angular's $http service, DalSoft.RestClient is a very lightweight wrapper around System.Net.HttpClient that uses the dynamic features of .NET 4 to provide a fluent way of accessing RESTFul API's.
+Inspired by Simple.Data and AngularJS's $http service, DalSoft.RestClient is a very lightweight wrapper around System.Net.HttpClient that uses the dynamic features of .NET 4 to provide a fluent way of accessing RESTFul API's.

 Originally created to remove the boilerplate code involved in creating integration tests and SDK's for RESTFul API's.
 I know there are a couple of dynamic rest clients out there but I wanted the syntax to look a particular way, and I wanted it to be particularly useful for testing.